shan-emacs/emacs-packages-mirrors/melpa/lisp-butt-mode-readme.txt

     {M-x customize-variable RET lisp-butt-auto-unfontify RET }

-for automatic unfontification or not when point hits a butt.
+for automatic unfontification when point hits a butt.

 Some configuration is possible.
 See